slange-dev/slange-dev/README.md

 * Getting Git Right - Tutorials on Atlassian: [Getting Git Right](https://www.atlassian.com/git)
 * List of useful resources & references: [List of useful resources & references](https://gist.github.com/eashish93/3eca6a90fef1ea6e586b7ec211ff72a5)

-## :yellow_heart: Support the projects
+## :hearts: Support the projects

-If this project was useful to you in some form, I would be glad to have your support.
+If this project was useful to you in some form, I would be glad to have your support. </br>
 It will help to keep the project alive and to have more time to work on Open Source.

 The sinplest form of support is to give a :star: to this repo.